Urad Dal: Uses, Benefits, Side Effects, and More!

 There are several ways you can involve urad dal in your diet,

-No information on the side effects of urad dal is available as it is a very commonly used food.
+Currently, no known side effects are associated with consuming urad dal in moderate quantities.
 However, if you experience any side effects after eating urad dal, you must consult a healthcare provider or doctor immediately.

 Also, avoid using urad dal or other herbs to manage health conditions without consulting your healthcare provider.
 This will help you avoid unwanted side effects.